Dark Mode Light Mode

 velvet fabric production velvet fabric production

-Have you been like, “I could run my fingers over this velvet fabric and feel like my hand is coming out super soft and super shiny?
-Because it feels nice!”
 Velvet has been an opulent material, adorning royal bleached garments and modern internal emptying.
-Versatile, versatile, and velvet is timeless, yet there is great mystery as to its origin and the way it’s manufactured.
+Versatile versatile, velvet is timeless, yet there is great mystery about its origin and the way it’s manufactured.

-We’ll take a closer look at the wonders of velvet, its many types, how it’s made, and how to take care of the velvety good stuff itself.
+We will take a closer look at the wonders of velvet, its many types, how it is made, and how to take care of the velvety good stuff itself.

 Types of Velvet

-• Silk Velvet: Drape, shine but very expensive epitome of luxury.
+• Silk Velvet: Drape and shine, but it is a very expensive epitome of luxury.

 • Cotton Velvet: Durable, breathable, suitable for upholstery and casual wear.

-• Crushed Velvet: Pile has a textured, shimmery surface created by the way in which it is twisted.
+• Crushed Velvet: The pile has a textured, shimmery surface created by the way in which it is twisted.

 • Panne Velvet: A bit more of a pile pressed flat, with that silky, reflective surface.

-• Stretch Velvet: Elastic fibers for form fitting garment.
+• Stretch Velvet: Elastic fibers are used to form a fitting garment.

 Velvet’s versatility makes it perfect for high fashion and for the home.